PixDay/Epitech/B1 - Unix & C Lab Seminar (Part I)/README.md

 This directory contains the begining of Epitech.
 It's a 2 weeks full day works of bash and C programming.
 It's basically a lot of exercices.

+You can do the exercices in any order but they are logicaly to be done in the order listed below

 ## B1 - Unix & C Lab Semina (Part 1)

 1 .
 [C Pool Day 01](https://github.com/PixDay/Epitech/tree/master/B1%20-%20Unix%20%26%20C%20Lab%20Seminar%20(Part%20I)/C%20Pool%20Day%2001)